Protect your Information through Cyber Security

-According to the US Department of Homeland Security, the manufacturing industry is the second most targeted industry when you look at the number of reported cyber attacks.
+According to the U.S. Department of Homeland Security, the manufacturing industry is the second most targeted industry when you look at the number of reported cyber-attacks.
 Why?
-Cyber criminals view small and medium-sized manufacturers as prime targets precisely because many of these companies do not have adequate preventative measures in place.
+Cybercriminals view small and medium-sized manufacturers as prime targets precisely because many of these companies do not have adequate preventative cybersecurity measures in place.

-With more than 289,000 small manufacturers in the United States, small manufacturers are a vital part of our nation’s economic and cyber infrastructure.
-For most small manufacturers, the security of information, systems, and networks is not the highest priority, but a breach can be detrimental to the business, customers, or suppliers.
+With more than 289,000 small manufacturers in the United States, small manufacturers are a vital part of our nation's economic and cyberinfrastructure.
+For most small manufacturers, the security of information, systems, and networks is not the highest priority.
+Still, a breach can be detrimental to the business, customers, or suppliers.

 Five Steps to Reduce Cyber Risks

-This resource is for small manufacturers too quickly and cost effectively address cyber security threats.
-These simple, low cost steps are based on the official NIST guidance from the Cyber security Framework.
-These guidelines have been tailored to meet the needs of small companies so they can identify, assess and manage cyber security risks.
+Leading organizations use these simple, low-cost steps to reduce manufacturers' cyber security risks.
+These steps are based on NIST guidance and have been tailored to meet the needs of small companies so they can identify, assess, and manage cybersecurity risks.

 - Identify and control who has access to business information